martinacaramaschi/TPT-PE-thematic-analysis/README.md

 - For TPT: 'Correction', 'BOOKS FOR YOUNG PEOPLE', 'century textbook illustrations'.
 - For PE: “News”, "SIGNING OFF”, “PEOPLE”, “People”, “Reply to comment”, “Erratum”, “book review”.

-Next, articles where authors or article text was missing were removed.
-Finally, articles that were too short were removed, assuming that topics are better addressed and articulated in articles that are longer than half a page.
-Articles with less than 500 words were removed.
+Moreover, articles where authors or article text was missing were removed.

+Finally, articles with less than 500 words were removed.

 ## Final Dataset